Beyond the Hustle: Why You Need to Revisit Your Hobbies

-At the beginning of the year, I was juggling a full-time job and two part-time jobs.
-This was the only way I could have enough savings to put away; stability is elusive.
-Well, it left me exhausted and burnt-out.
-I couldn’t even spend my hour-long lunch break without thinking about or doing work.
+Juggling a full-time job and a part-time job in quarantine—a miracle, if I may add—allows me to have enough savings to put away; stability is elusive, especially with an uncertain future ahead of us.
+Many times, I am left exhausted and burnt-out.
 When I was younger, some part of me was obsessed with romanticizing the hustle; doing nothing simply made me restless.
-Now, I’ve learned to balance work with hobbies for a healthy work-life integration—God knows I need it.
+Now, I’m *trying* to balance work with hobbies for a healthy work-life integration—God knows I need it.

 “The essential ingredients for creativity remain exactly the same for everybody: